• Sat. May 2nd, 2026

 OTHER NOTABLE OAK TREES ACROSS THE ISLAND

 Other notable ancient oak trees can also be found across the island.
-While most of these trees range in age, the overall oldest tree in Cyprus is believed to be a 1,500-year-old terebinth tree located in the village of Apesia, within the district of Limassol.
+While most of these trees range in age, the oldest recorded tree in Cyprus is believed to be a 1,500-year-old terebinth tree.
+This is located in the village of Apesia, within the district of Limassol.

 • The ‘Royal Oak’ of the village of Laneia, within the district of Limassol, is believed to be approximately 800 years old.
-It was part of a legendary pair of old trees until one of them collapsed.
+This tree was part of a legendary pair until one of them collapsed.

 • Standing at a height of 20 metres, the ‘Fyti Oak Tree’ of the village of Fyti, within the Paphos district, is approximately 850 years old.